tigerteufel85/boggy/readme.md

 ```

 ## Replies
-This part of the configurations allows to create custom reply layouts for any JIRA queries.
+This part of the configuration allows to create custom reply layouts for any JIRA queries.
-Some are neeeded by default as they are used by commands.
+Some are needed by default as they are used by commands.
 The color value `all` and `medium` relates to the bug thresholds which are set separately.
 ```
 replies:
   jira: